dbenesh82/decoupled_life_stages/decoupling.md

 hs_out9 <- decouple(data = datahs, lcl = 3, pg = 'nematode', 'second_host', 'third_host')
 ```

-We need to update this `decouple` function for comparing body size.
-Instead of randomly combining size in host 1 and host 2 to get a random expected distribution of correlations, we sample growth amounts by worms.
-We add this random amount of growth to the parasite size in the previous host.
-Thus, we are asking are the correlations more positive than expected.
+We need to update this `decouple` function for body size.
+Instead of randomly combining size in host 1 and size in host 2 to get a null distribution of correlations, we randomly sample growth of worms.
+We add this randomly sampled growth to parasite size in the previous host.
+Thus, we are asking: are the cross-stage body size correlations more positive than expected, given a random amount of growth?

 ``` r
 # test values